-- optimum ambient temperature 18 to 22° C
+- optimal ambient temperature 18 to 22° C

 Drafts in combination with high humidity increase the risk of respiratory infections.
-To avoid association with predators, the cage/hutch should be on an elevation and the opening should be on the side.
+To avoid association with predators, the cage/house should be on a raised level and the opening should be on the side.

 - at least 120 x 60 x 50 cm (W x D x H) for 2 guinea pigs

-- for each additional animal, the surface area must be 20% larger
+- for each additional animal the area must be 20% larger

-- also offer the possibility to walk out on a daily basis (under supervision!)
+- also offer the option of daily exercise (under supervision!)

-The development of natural behaviour, such as extensive exploration and play, is mainly stimulated by letting the animal roam freely - also in the house.
+The development of natural behavior, such as extensive exploring and playing, is mainly stimulated by allowing the animal to roam freely - also in the home.

 Ground cover for the Guinea pig

-Litter from the bunny Bedding series eg Absorber (on the bottom of the cage) in combination with Comfort or Linum shows all the good properties of high-quality bedding.
+Litter from the bunny Bedding series, e.g. Absorber (on the bottom of the cage) in combination with Comfort or Linum, shows all the good properties of high-quality litter.
 It is optimal for guinea pigs to walk on.